 Kittens tend to poop more often than adult cats, so as your cat ages, they will begin to poop less and less.
 Other factors that impact your cat’s frequency include diet, activity level, medications or supplements, and underlying medical conditions.

-If you suspect something might be wrong because your cat’s bowel movements have changed, consider reaching out to your veterinarian to set up an appointment to check for any health issues.
+If you suspect something might be wrong because your cat’s bowel movements have changed, consider contacting your veterinarian to set up an appointment to check for any health issues.

 Factors that can affect a cat’s bathroom habits